houseabsolute/HTML-Differences/README.md

 # DESCRIPTION

-This module provides a reasonable sane way to get the diff between two HTML documents or fragments.
+This module provides a reasonably sane way to get the diff between two HTML documents or fragments.
 Under the hood, it uses [HTML::Parser](https://metacpan.org/pod/HTML::Parser).

 ## How the Diffing Works